 U.S. industrial production growth slows, up 0.4% in August

-September 15, 2020 by Martin Crutsinger, The Associated Press
+By Martin Crutsinger, The Associated Press

 WASHINGTON – U.S. industrial production slowed to a modest increase of 0.4 per cent in August, far weaker than the strong bounce back recorded in previous months when factories were coming back to life.

 The slight uptick followed gains of 3.5 per cent in July and 6.1 per cent in June, when the industrial sector knocked down by the pandemic began to rebound.

 For August, manufacturing rose one per cent but mining, which includes oil and gas exploration, fell 2.5 per cent, the Federal Reserve reported Tuesday.
 Production at the nation’s utilities was off 0.4 per cent.

 It’s the fourth consecutive monthly increase after COVID-19 sent production plunging in March and April.
 But even with the gains over the summer, industrial production remains 7.3 per cent below where it was in February, right before economic activity seized up in the pandemic.